syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-winrt.md

 End Sub

 {% endhighlight %}

+{% endtabs %}

 # Save the document

-The following code example illustrates how to save the PDF document in winrt by using file picker.
+The following code example illustrates how to save the PDF document in WinRT by using file picker.

+{% tabs %}

 {% highlight c# %}
-C#:

 //Create a new document